asbor/iu-project-software-engineering/documents/00-Development-Journal/Week-02.md

 ### What did I learn?

 * Allthough it is possible to format the tables in the `Rmarkdown` files in such a way that it looks good both the `pdf` and `markdown` output, it appears that Gitbook tends to be ever so slightly more picky about the formatting of the tables and will not render them like the other outputs.
 This is something i will have to keep in mind when writing the documentation.
 I guess there is always a trade-off between the different applications, and since i am considering to substitude Gitbook with some form of self-hosted alternative, like [MkDocs](https://www.mkdocs.org/), this might not be a problem in the future.
+* I have learned that i could recycle much of the Rmd functionality in the `markdown` files, and i will now focus on building the documentation in a more straight forward way.
+And as pr the knit function, i have created my own python script to render the `markdown` files as `pdf` documents.

 ### What are the tasks for tomorrow?

+* Perhaps i will be able to actually add some value to the project tomorrow, and i will start by reviewing the first chapter of the Conception Phase.

 </details>